Exemplary Merging Clusters: Weak-lensing and X-ray Analysis of the Double Radio Relic Merging Galaxy Clusters MACS 1752.0+4440 and ZWCL 1856.8+6616: Weak-lensing method

 \subsection{Source Redshift Estimation}

 In a WL analysis, each source galaxy provides a probe of the projected galaxy cluster potential.
-As is apparent in Equation \ref{eq:sigma_c}, the effectiveness of the gravitational lens varies on a source-by-source basis with the lensing efficiency ratio, $\beta$.
-As mentioned, distances to each of the source galaxies in our sample are unavailable.
-To remedy this, we rely on the photometric redshift catalog \citep{2010dahlen} of the GOODS-S field as a reference for our source galaxy catalog.
+As is apparent in Equation \ref{eq:sigma_c}, the effectiveness of the gravitational lens varies on a source-by-source basis with the lensing efficiency, $\beta$.
+To remedy the absence of distance measurements for background galaxies, we utilize the photometric redshift catalog \citep{2010dahlen} of the GOODS-S field as a reference for our source catalog.
 This technique is common in WL studies that do not have the luxury of redshifts for each source galaxy \citep[to name a few, ][]{2011jee, 2016okabe, 2018schrabback}.

-For our three source catalogs, we derived a GOODS-S reference catalog by applying the same magnitude and color constraints as was applied during source selection (Section \ref{sec:source_selection}).
+For each of the three source catalogs, a GOODS-S reference catalog was derived by applying the same magnitude and color constraints as was applied during source selection (Section \ref{sec:source_selection}).
 Photometric transformations were applied when necessary to convert the \textit{HST} filters to match the Subaru filters.
 Then, the galaxy number density as a function of magnitude for each source catalog was compared to the corresponding constrained GOODS-S reference catalog.
 The difference in depth was corrected by weighting the constrained GOODS-S reference catalog to match the number density of each source catalog.
 Finally, the three constrained and weighted GOODS-S photometric redshift distributions were used to estimate the lensing efficiency and corresponding effective redshift of the galaxies in our source catalogs.
-We restrict the lensing efficiency to
+The lensing efficiency was restricted to

 which forces foreground galaxies to have $\beta=0$.
 The lensing efficiency of Subaru source galaxies for MACS1752 is $\left<\beta\right>=0.53$ (effective redshift $z_{\mathrm{eff}}=0.89$) with a width of the distribution of $\left<\beta^2\right>=0.33$ and for \textit{HST} $\left<\beta\right>=0.62$, $z_{\mathrm{eff}}=1.18$, and $\left<\beta^2\right>=0.41$.
 The lensing efficiency for ZWCL1856 is $\left<\beta\right>=0.54$ with $z_{\mathrm{eff}}=0.76$ and width of the distribution of $\left<\beta^2\right>=0.36$.